outflanknl/RedELK/README.md

 Run: `install-teamserver.sh`
 This script will set the timezone (default Europe/Amsterdam), install logstash, elasticsearch, kibana and dependencies, install required certificates, deploy the logstash configuration and required custom ruby enrichment scripts, download GeoIP databases, install Nginx, configure Nginx, create a local user 'redelk' with the earlier generated SSH keys, install the script for rsyncing of remote logs on teamservers, install the script used for creating of thumbnails of screenshots, install the RedELK configuration files, install crontab file for RedELK tasks, install GeoIP elasticsearch plugins and adjust the template, install the python enrichment scripts, and finally install the python blue team detection scripts.

 You are not done yet.
-You need to manually enter the details of your teamservers in `/etc/cron.d/redelk`.
+You need to manually enter the details of your teamservers in `/etc/cron.d/redelk`, as well as tune the config files in `/etc/redelk` (see section below).

 **Setting up enrichment and detection**